justinesolano/sei-project-four/README.md

 ### Wireframes
 ![GreenHouse Wireframe](client/src/assets/wireframes.jpg)

 I knew that having complex interlinked models in a solo project would be easily overwhelming so I used a Trello board to organise myself.
 I split the project into backend, frontend, webpages(components), extra functions and bugs, including a list for components that are finished and styled.
 This definitely helped me delegate tasks evenly each day and to see what I need to prioritise in order to reach the minimum viable product (MVP).
+Although working on my own, I made sure to stay on Zoom all day in case I needed to quickly reach out to instructors for help which I did twice throughout the project.
+I also made sure to use and check Slack regularly for help from my classmates or to see if they were having similar obstacles.
+It made things go smoother and less stressful.

 ### Trello Organisation
 ![GreenHouse Trello](client/src/assets/trello.jpg)